Italian, like a lot of foreign languages, is in decline in schools. This is most likely due to foreign languages no longer being obligatory at GCSE.

 25% of students take French at GCSE and 14% take Spanish.
 German is the third most popular language at GCSE with 9% of students taking the subject.

 Only 1% of students take Italian at GCSE!
 If you were to study Italian and GCSE and then continue onto A Level or a Degree, you would be a one-in-a-hundred candidate for certain jobs.
 Even if you were barely conversational or just knew basic Italian, your Italian would probably be significantly better than the majority of candidates!
 That doesn't mean you should stop studying once you finish your Italian for Beginners language course!

 Furthermore, Italy is 9th in terms UK exports.
 This accounts for around $13 billion of business.
-That’s a lot of money for Italian speaking businesses to get involved with.
+That's a lot of money for Italian speaking businesses to get involved with.
 In fact, we do more exporting to Italy than we do to Spain.
 So while the number of those studying Spanish is increasing, the numbers of those studying Italian (excluding independent schools) is decreasing.
-Surely this means that there’s demand for candidates with who’ve taken an Italian lesson or two and have language skills.
+Surely this means that there's demand for candidates with who've taken Italian lessons Sydney and have language skills.
 There are also plenty of jobs in banking, fashion, tourism, agriculture, and design for those who know how to speak Italian.